KelvinOfori2/SummarizeAi/README.md

-# SummarizeAI — Automatic Text Summarization System
+# SummarizeAI

-A full-stack NLP-powered web application.
-Final-year project built to production-grade SaaS standards.
+A web app for automatic text summarization.
+Built as a final-year project using Python, FastAPI, and React.

 ---